A Practical Guide for Non-Techies to Hire Tech Talent in China

 Step 7: Candidate updates the task progress on GitHub issue, tech lead reviews and comments.

-Step 8: Upon the completion of assignment, tech lead tags
+Step 8: Upon the completion of assignment, tech lead tags to reject or send an offer.

 Step 9: The candidate receives an update email from his inbox.